 As knowledge and library specialists in the health and social care sector, the following wish to confirm their support of the statement individually and, where specified, on behalf of the groups they represent.

-Head of Knowledge and Library Services working across Midlands, East and North of England, Health Education England (on behalf of the CILIP Health Libraries Group).
+Ruth Carlyle, Head of Knowledge and Library Services working across Midlands, East and North of England, Health Education England (on behalf of the CILIP Health Libraries Group).

-Isla Kuhn, Head of Medical Library Services, University of Cambridge Medical Library (on behalf of the University Health & Medical Librarians Group, (UHMLG)
+Isla Kuhn, Head of Medical Library Services, University of Cambridge Medical Library (on behalf of the University Health & Medical Librarians Group, (UHMLG).

-National Lead for NHS Knowledge and Library Services
+Sue Lacey Bryant, National Lead for NHS Knowledge and Library Services, Health Education England.

-Deena Maggs, Head of Library Service, The King’s Fund Library Service (on behalf of the Consortium of Health Independent Libraries in London, (CHILL)
+Deena Maggs, Head of Library Service, The King’s Fund Library Service (on behalf of the Consortium of Health Independent Libraries in London, (CHILL)).